Physiological Role

 Gamma-glutamyltransferase is a membrane-bound enzyme present on the surface of cells in several organs, primarily the liver, kidneys and pancreas.
 Its central role involves cleaving the gamma-glutamyl bond of extracellular glutathione, the body’s primary antioxidant system.
 This cleavage releases glutathione’s constituent amino acids (cysteine, glutamate, glycine), enabling their reabsorption and intracellular glutathione resynthesis.

 Unlike ALT, an intracellular enzyme released upon hepatocyte damage, GGT is anchored in the cell membrane.
 It actively participates in the glutathione cycle, called the gamma-glutamyl cycle.
-This membrane position explains its sensitivity to numerous metabolic, toxic and inflammatory factors.
-Any hepatic stress, even moderate, stimulates GGT synthesis.
+This membrane position is associated with its sensitivity to numerous metabolic, toxic and inflammatory factors.
+Hepatic stress, even moderate, can stimulate GGT synthesis.

 In blood, circulating GGT primarily originates from the liver, although the enzyme is expressed in other tissues.
 This is why a serum elevation is interpreted as a hepatic signal, even though extra-hepatic factors can also influence it.